 Choosing the right tennis bag can be a little intimidating, especially if you’re not a gearhead by nature.
-Whether you’re shopping at a traditional sporting goods store or paralyzed by the selection from an online mega-retailer, it can be hard to know what all of those technical terms mean.
+Whether you’re shopping at a traditional sporting goods store, paralyzed by the selection from an online mega-retailer, or browsing at your local country club, it can be hard to know what all of those technical terms mean.

 3 pack?
 6 pack?
 12 pack?
 Are we talking boxer briefs or racquets here, guys?
 And, why would I ever need 12 racquets in my bag?